-There are two ways race differences in fertility can be genetic: extended phenotypes, where genetic differences between groups cause them to have macro-level structural and cultural differences, and differences in individual phenotypes, where the genetic differences between groups cause them to act in a different way on an individual level.
+There are two ways race differences in fertility can be genetic: extended phenotypes, where genetic differences between groups cause them to have macro-level structural and cultural differences; and differences in individual phenotypes, where the genetic differences between groups cause them to act in a different way on an individual level.

-On the extended-phenotypic level, the elephant in the room is IQ.
-Intelligent nations tend to develop modern economies, which encourage their citizens to plan their fertility with birth control and education.
+On the extended-phenotypic level, the elephant in the room regarding race differences in fertility is intelligence.
+Intelligent nations tend to develop modern economies where citizens tend to plan their fertility with birth control and education.
 At the moment, the average IQ of a country and its TFR correlates at -.74:

 On the individual level, intelligence and social class typically have a small, negative correlation with fertility, though this varies substantially by region and country.
 This is less true for recent cohorts, and in some countries the relationship has flipped in the opposite direction.

 Accordingly, East Asians, who are intelligent, conscientious and introverted, typically have fewer children than Blacks or Whites when they occupy the same countries.
-The median East Asian country has a fertility of 0.99, while the median fertility of East Asians abroad is 1.23, only 0.2 higher.

 The cause of this is not some kind of environmental contaminant or state policy; the fertility of the ethnic Russians within these countries is only about 0.2 points higher than it was in Russia in the same time period.
+It wouldn’t be unreasonable to suggest that this might have to do with genetics.

 Besides the outliers in Asia, race differences in fertility independent of the extended phenotype effect are small and inconsistent in direction.
-Hispanics and Arabs typically have had high fertility rates, but their ferility has been decreasing as of late, as the fertility of non-western immigrants typically reverts back to the native mean within one generation.
+Hispanics and Arabs typically have had high fertility rates, but their ferility has been decreasing as of late.
+Empirically, the fertility of non-western immigrants typically reverts back to the native mean within one generation.
 This was the case in Denmark, and to a lesser extent, the United States:

 A similar study was conducted for second-generation women sampled in the 1970 US Census, where the country of origin of their fathers was used as a proxy for their ancestry, and it was tested whether a father’s country of origin predicted the fertility of their daughters in the United States.
 There was an effect, though it was small: an increase of one unit in TFR predicted an increase of 0.2 children within the daughters.